 - Cover ALL attorney and court costs.

-In regards to the loan, the manufacturer is responsible to compensate you for the down payment and the total amount paid on the vehicle – minus a mileage offset.
-They are also responsible for paying off the remaining cost of the vehicle you have with the lender.
+In regard to how to get out of a lemon car loan, the manufacturer is responsible for compensating you the total amount paid on the vehicle.
+(Minus a mileage offset).
+They are also responsible for paying off the remaining balance of the car you have with the lender.

 What’s the Next Step?